Radioligand: Limitations

 With radioligand therapy, there is always the risk of damage to non-cancerous surrounding tissues along with radioisotope toxicity which is always a challenge in determining how to administer and create the radioligand.
 Furthermore, the radioligand vial is only viable for a limited time and under specific conditions which challenges transport and storage along with feasible application to the patient.

 Another limitation is the lack of centers that have trained personnel and equipment for radioligand therapy.
 Furthermore, individual characteristics affect the exact radiosensitivity to the therapy (thus affecting dosimetry) and are hard to predict without radiobiological models.

 Future potential applications

 In the future, radioligand therapy may expand to include more α-emitter based treatments.
 Currently, β radioligand therapies are more commonly used in oncology.
 Clinical trials of α-emitters are underway due to their higher potency and ability to induce double-strand DNA breaks.
 There are multiple Actinium-225 based PSMA studies that will be launched in 2024.
 If these prove successful, there is potential for further studies and clinical trials to be done using α-emitters.
 There is potential for the future use of radioligand therapy in patients with malignant brain tumors.
-There have been recent developments in diagnostic tracers using radioligands, as well as with radioligand-based imaging techniques and in the field of theranostics.
+There have been recent developments in diagnostic tracers using radioligands, and with radioligand-based imaging techniques and in the field of theranostics.